nimbomx/CADD/.CADD/START.md

 ### 2. ACCORDING TO RESPONSE

 #### A) Create New Project
+1. **IF EXISTING PROJECT DETECTED**: Execute Automatic Project Analysis first
-1. Read PROJECT_PLAN.md
+2. Read PROJECT_PLAN.md
-2. If empty: Ask questions to fill it
+3. If empty: Ask questions to fill it
+4. If auto-generated: Ask only for missing information (see Auto-Generated section)
-3. If has content: Analyze and complement it
+5. If has content: Analyze and complement it
-4. **CHECK**: If user mentions both frontend AND backend development
+6. **CHECK**: If user mentions both frontend AND backend development
-5. **IF YES**: Suggest Turborepo for monorepo management (see Turborepo Suggestion section)
+7. **IF YES**: Suggest Turborepo for monorepo management (see Turborepo Suggestion section)
-6. Create initial development plan
+8. Create initial development plan
-7. **CREATE**: Project organization structure (see Project Organization section)
+9. **CREATE**: Project organization structure (see Project Organization section)
-8. Generate first TKDD ticket in `/tickets` folder
+10. Generate first TKDD ticket in `/tickets` folder
-9. **ASK**: "Do you want to prepare this project for a Git repository?"
+11. **ASK**: "Do you want to prepare this project for a Git repository?" (if not already exists)
-10. **IF YES**: Execute Git Repository Setup (see section below)
+12. **IF YES**: Execute Git Repository Setup (see section below)
-11. **IMPORTANT**: Always ask before making any Git commits (check Git Security Rules)
+13. **IMPORTANT**: Always ask before making any Git commits (check Git Security Rules)

 #### B) Continue Current Phase
 1. Read PROJECT_PLAN.md